-Existing lawns are to be maintained by regular mowing 14-20 times per annum with cuttings removed for all the cuts preventing excess cuttings on the swardmulched except for the lawns at the front of the park.
+Existing lawns are to be maintained by regular moving 14-20 times per annum with cuttings mulched except for the lawns at the front of the park. .
 Cuttings are removed to the dedicated compost bays and mixed where necessary.
 Land drains are to be cleaned annually from inspection points or outfalls and repaired or replaced where drainage fails.
-Areas of disturbed ground or compaction are to be cultivated and reseeded to a fine ryegrassfree seed mixture and temporarily fenced off using bent canes or coppice sticks.
-Where excessive moss or weeds occur, lawns should be improved firstly by surface raking., hollow tining, sand dressing or other appropriate works, including surface dressing with organic fertiliser, in preference to use of selective herbicides, due to the proximity of the river.
+Areas of disturbed ground or compaction are to be cultivated and reseeded to a fine ryegrass-free seed mixture and temporarily fenced off using bent canes or coppice sticks.
+Where excessive moss or weeds occur, lawns should be improved firstly by surface raking.
 Steep areas and edges, including around rockwork, are to be strimmed at the same time as mowing.
 In Simmons Park, designated No Mow May areas are being implemented to promote biodiversity and support local wildlife.
 By refraining from mowing these sections of the park during May, we aim to provide a natural habitat for pollinators such as bees, butterflies, small mammals and other essential insects, which play a crucial role in the ecosystem.
 These areas will also allow wildflowers and grasses to flourish, creating a more diverse and healthier environment.
 The initiative aligns with environmental efforts to reduce lawn care chemicals, promote sustainability, and protect native species, ultimately contributing to a richer, more vibrant landscape in the park.